Heinz Emigholz: Career

-Between 1993-2013 he was Professor for Experimental film at Berlin University of the Arts, where he founded the Institute for Time Based Media.
 Since 2010 he is Professor for film at European Graduate School in Saas-Fee, Switzerland.
 Since 2012 Emigholz is a member of Akademie der Künste Berlin in the section Visual Arts.

 Films

 Emigholz’s first films, dating back to the early 1970s and the context of avant-garde and Experimental film, display "a complex interaction between abstract temporal compositions – or filmic movements, respectively – and selected urban and natural landscapes" (Emigholz).

 In Demon (1976/77), he began to examine words.
 The film explores the prose poem "Le Démon de l’Analogie" (The Demon of Analogy) by Stéphane Mallarmé.
 "Just as previous films were cut so that fixed features of the landscape and their connections met with a score, in this film, there is one shot for each word."
 (Frieda Grafe) Emigholz included narrative and scenic elements in Normalsatz / Ordinary Sentence (1978–81) and his subsequent films.

 His visual composition and framing, which establishes a phenomenological relationship to space, is described as striking, as it ignores the conventional perpendicularity and the central perspective: "The visual space is always populated in the films rather than being empty space whose coordinates are fixed to categories borrowed from abstract geometry, such as the horizon and the vanishing point.
 Where there is a space, there is also a body that defines it, even if it be via its negative form, absence."
 (Ronald Balczuweit) This type of construction of space remains defining for his series Photography and beyond, a "collection of films that can be combined freely and that deal with products designed by humans – architecture, drawings, writings, sculpture" (Emigholz).
 The series was established in 1993 and drew on previous work from the 1970s and 1980s.
 The films of the subseries Architecture as Autobiography show the extant buildings by architects, civil engineers and designers such as Bruce Goff, Adolf Loos, Robert Maillart, Rudolph Schindler, Louis Sullivan and others in chronological order.

 About film Emigholz states: "As a technical medium, film projects the spaces of memory themselves rather than presenting them solely by means of a mental trick.
 The media of writing, drawing, photography, film, electronic imagery and computing have shifted the complex art of recollection into a readily-available array of technically -generated storage systems.
 The ancient art of the rhetorician is still present, albeit in rudimentary form, in the memorizing of text by actors and speakers.